Updated on December 1, 2023

 Sleeping pills are meant to help you sleep, but when abused or taken without a prescription, they can be addictive and dangerous.

-Sleeping Pill Abuse: Risks & Withdrawal
+Sleeping Pill Addiction: Risks & Withdrawal

 Sleeping pills are meant to help you sleep, but when abused or taken without a prescription, they can be addictive and dangerous.